 A few simple processes and assistive products go a long way towards keeping your home clean and tidy.
 You can see some suggestions to help you around your home below.

 When you plan a task, you can reduce extra steps and wasted energy.
 Try dividing your task into manageable chunks throughout the week rather than trying to tackle it all in one day.

 Store all your cleaning products together in a light, accessible basket with a handle.
-Try using a trolley to wheel things around rather than carrying items long distances and organise workspaces so they’re easy to access and ready to use.
+Try using a trolley to wheel things around rather than carrying items long distances.
+Organise your workspaces so they’re easy to access and ready to use.

 Alternate between doing light tasks and more energetic activities.
-Try incorporating both work and rest into all your tasks, as even short breaks of five minutes increase your overall endurance.
+Try including work and rest in all your tasks.
+Even short breaks of five minutes increase your endurance.